 A good portfolio is made even better when it’s part of a robust personal website—including a bit about your story, background, and what type of person you’re like to work with.

-Megan Powell, who plans events and weddings, clearly understands this principle.
-In addition to a stunning portfolio of the events she’s helped put on, her “About” page includes how and why she got started in the business, a big portrait of herself, and glowing testimonials from former clients—giving you a clear picture that she’s the type of person you’d want to work with.
+Freelance writer Jaclyn Westlake clearly understands this principle.
+In addition to a portfolio with a curated list of links to her writing, her website features an “About” page that includes a bit about her both personally and professionally, a portrait of herself, and description of her writing tone and style—giving you a clear picture that she’s the type of person you’d want to work with.

 So as you’re working on building up your portfolio, don’t forget the surrounding pages!
 If you need more help, check out our advice on what to include on your personal website.